 VR also works in partnership with individual school districts to provide students with disabilities an opportunity to obtain high school credit for paid work experience prior to graduation or exit from school.
-This transition service is called the Cooperative Work-Experience Program (COOP), and it is provided through a formal interagency agreement between the local school district and the local VR district office.
+This transition service is called the Cooperative Work-Experience Program (COOP), and it is provided through a statewide intra-agency agreement within the Department of Elementary and Secondary Education.

 Eligibility for VR services is determined by the VR counselor on an individual basis.
 The counselor must certify that the individual has a physical or mental impairment that causes limitations to employment and requires VR services to prepare for, secure, retain or regain employment.